JokerKS/SteamApiCurtain/README.md

 1. ```List<App> GetAllApp()```

-Get all Steam applications currently registered without the use of the library Newtonsoft.Json
+Get all Steam applications currently registered without the use of the library Newtonsoft.Json diff

-It is recommended to use this function because it works faster with a large amount of data, and there are plenty of applications in Steam
++ It is recommended to use this function because it works faster with a large amount of data, and there are plenty of applications in Steam green

 *Returns a list of objects with application identifiers and its name*